rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 const cache = new InMemoryCache();
 {{< /highlight >}}

-Finally, you can use both instantiated configurations, the link and the cache, to create the instance of the Apollo Client.
+Finally, you can use both instantiated configurations, the link and the cache, to create the instance of the Apollo Client in the *src/index.js* file.

 {{< highlight javascript >}}
 const client = new ApolloClient({